karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 *An AI Governance Assurance Methodology — the domain structure a control set is organised around, how an engagement is phased, how much gets tested, who decides, how a gap gets written up, how maturity is scored, what keeps the review itself honest, how it reaches a board — and, in one place, all of that applied to a real deployment decision on the Dispute Resolution Agent.*

-> Part of the Project 13 Enterprise AI Governance Case Studies portfolio, drawing on the Project 12 Agentic AI Governance control set.
+> Part of the Project 13 Enterprise AI Governance Case Studies portfolio, drawing on the Project 12 Agentic AI Governance control set and, for three domains below, the broader enterprise toolkits in Projects 3, 6, 8, and 9.
 Fictional example for educational purposes, built for a fictional financial-services organisation.
 Does not represent any real company's policies or systems.
 See root README for the full disclaimer.
 >
 > This document follows a standard independent-assurance methodology shape — numbered control domains, a phased engagement, a repeatable testing engine, risk-tiered sampling, structured findings, severity ratings, maturity scoring, review-quality controls, and a two-part reporting structure — the same architecture used across bank internal audit, SOC 2, and ISO management-system assessments.
-Every domain, phase, tier, control, and finding below is original to this project's own 16-control library, risk-tiering scale, and Agent Lifecycle; none of the specific content is copied from any external source.
+Every domain, phase, tier, control, and finding below is original to this project's own 16-control library, risk-tiering scale, and Agent Lifecycle, except where Section 1 explicitly notes a domain is inherited from an enterprise-level toolkit elsewhere in this portfolio rather than having a dedicated agentic-specific control.
 >
-> **Scope note:** the 12 domains below are the Agentic AI control universe this methodology tests against.
-They supplement, not replace, this portfolio's enterprise-wide AI control universe.
-Depending on the system under review, an assurance engagement may additionally bring model validation, fairness, explainability, privacy, cybersecurity, data quality, or regulatory-conformity controls into scope from that broader universe.
-Section 14 maps all 20 domains of that broader enterprise universe against this document's 12, so nothing is silently uncovered — it's either directly owned here, distributed across several of these 12, or explicitly out of scope with a pointer to where it lives instead.
+> **Scope note:** Domains 1–12 are this portfolio's agentic-specific control universe — purpose-built for what's unique to autonomous, tool-using systems.
+Domains 13–15 extend this document to full coverage of the enterprise 20-domain AI audit universe (Section 14) by pulling in Bias & Fairness, Model Validation, and Explainability & Transparency from where they're already treated elsewhere in this portfolio.
+They're included here so an assurance review can scope them in when the system under review actually needs them — not because every agentic system automatically requires them at Tier 1 depth.

 ---